jeremiah-k/mmrelay-wiki/Core-Plugins.md

 ## Creating Your Own Plugins

 We encourage users to contribute their own plugins.
-See the [Community Plugin Development Guide](Community-Plugin-Development-Guide.md) for details.
+See the [Plugin Development Guide](Plugin-Development-Guide.md) for details.

 For a list of available community plugins, see the [Community Plugin List](Community-Plugin-List.md).